HyperGAN/HyperGAN/CONTRIBUTING.md

 HyperGAN is in open beta and available to everyone under the MIT license.

-GANs are a very hot field of research and things will likely shift to best accomodate the state of the art.
+GANs are an active area of research and things will likely shift to best accomodate the state of the art.

 ## Custom models